6. Run the host app#

 What’s a REPL?

 REPL stands for Read Eval Print Loop.
 It’s an interactive shell that takes your input, executes it, prints the result of the execution back to your interactive shell, and then repeats the loop.
 The console in Chrome DevTools is an example of a REPL.
-Running python3 by itself on a command line opens the Python 3 REPL.
+Running python3 by itself on a command line is another example of a REPL.

-In the Python Results section you should see output like this:
+In the Python Results section (top-left pane) you should see output like this:

 >>> device.rpcs.board.Board.OnboardTemp()